Higher Suicide Rates in Conservative “Values Voters” States

 When it’s all about love and the golden rule, good progressive values, there will surely be much less suicide.

-Posted on April 22, 2011, in feminism, gay rights, gender, psychology, race/ethnicity, reproductive rights, sexism, women and tagged abortion, culture, ethics, feminism, gay rights, gender, human rights, psychology, race/ethnicity, reproductive rights, sexism, social psychology, values, Values voters, women.
+Posted on April 22, 2011, in feminism, gender, LGBT/gay rights, psychology, race/ethnicity, reproductive rights, sexism, women and tagged abortion, culture, ethics, feminism, gender, human rights, LGBT/gay rights, psychology, race/ethnicity, reproductive rights, sexism, social psychology, values, Values voters, women.
 Bookmark the permalink.
 5 Comments.